-Thankfully nowadays there is growing recognition that severe abuse, which can take many forms including psychological, emotional, physical, spiritual and sexual assault, does happen to children at the hands of their parents and other caretakers, and thankfully measures are now being taken to begin to more effectively protect those at risk.
+Thankfully nowadays there is growing recognition that severe abuse, which can take many forms including psychological, emotional, physical, relational, spiritual, and sexual assault does happen to children at the hands of their parents and other caretakers, and thankfully measures are now being taken to begin to more effectively protect those at risk.

-The latest scientific research shows that early life trauma changes the way a child's brain develops in order for that child to become more able to survive the experience.
+Emerging scientific research reveals that early life trauma actually sculpts the way a child's brain develops in for them to adapt and survive their experiences..

 Consequently, these physical changes in the brain have far-reaching developmental consequences, affecting various systems in the individual's body, including cardiovascular, immune, and hormonal systems.

 Moreover, the reverberations of trauma permeate the individual's entire psyche.